super7ramp/clojure-test-suite/README.md

 only to draw clear boundaries around Clojure JVM's behavior, but also to serve as a compliance suite for other Clojure dialects.

-Currently, this project is owned by jank, the native Clojure dialect.
+Currently, this project is owned by [`jank`](https://github.com/jank-lang/jank), the native Clojure dialect.
 As we build it up and prove jank's readiness, we also create value for the rest of the Clojure community.
 As it currently stands, jank isn't able to run `clojure.test` yet, so we're just focusing on building out the test cases for now.